Definition of Industrialism

 - Hays, Samuel P. 1995.
 The Response to Industrialism: 1885–1914.
+2nd ed.
 Chicago: University of Chicago Press.

 - Jaher, Frederic Cople.
 1968.
 The Age of Industrialism in America: Essays in Social Structure and Cultural Values.
 New York: Free Press.

 - Lee, David J., and Bryan S. Turner.
 1996.
-Conflicts About Class: Debating Inequality in Late Industrialism: A Selection of Readings.
+Conflicts about Class: Debating Inequality in Late Industrialism: A Selection of Readings.
 London: Longman.

 - McLaughlin, Andrew.
 1993.
 Regarding Nature: Industrialism and Deep Ecology.
 New York: State University of New York Press.